 Johannesburg is nicknamed Africa’s “Big Apple”.
 I’ll admit, not every part of this city is scenic.
 Stay in the right places though, and you can really enjoy the offbeat feel.
 Sandton is probably the fanciest area.
 It’s got the Montecasino, Nelson Mandela Square, and a great boulevard with theatres, shopping, and organic markets.
 Soweto is more cultural with local restaurants and a feel for the country’s Apartheid past (but I’d recommend visiting it rather than staying in it).
 Downtown Melville also has independent boutiques, leafy streets, and the 27 Boxes shops and restaurants complex.

-Grafitti street art also makes Johannesburg quite unique.
+graffiti street art also makes Johannesburg quite unique.
 It isn’t necessarily glamorous, but the urban murals and side-alley coffee shops are definitely an experience.
 I also liked that you’re well-placed for a drive to Pretoria.
-The Butcher Shop restaurant also gets a special mention from me- if you’re in JoBurg, go for a grill here.
+The Butcher Shop restaurant also gets a special mention from me- if you’re in Joburg, go for a grill here.

 Our experienced personal travel consultants will ensure you find the most suitable holiday, whilst taking care of every last detail.
 Everything from start to finish will be effortless.